 This class provides students on-the-job experience in the field of marketing.
 The marketing instructor will meet with the student's on-site work supervisor in order to coordinate instruction that benefits the student's career path.
-Enrollment is by permission of instructor.
+Enrollment is by permission of the instructor.
 Students are required to complete 10 hours of work per week of paid employment or 180 hours in a semester to earn .5 credits.
 Students are required to complete 20 hours of work per week of paid employment for 360 hours in a semester to earn 1 credit

-PREREQUISITE: Concurrent enrollment in Marketing II.
+PREREQUISITE: Concurrent enrollment in Marketing II - must be taken in separate periods